jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 ### Organisation Settings

-This page is only accessable for organisation maintainers.
+This page is only accessible to organisation maintainers.
 There are two kinds of preferences which should be maintained on an organisation level.

 You can decide via a true/false toggle, whether you want to receive the daily report as pdf directly via email or as a signed link (which is valid for a week and can be regenerated in the webapps Download Center) to the pdf.